MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Users/New-MgUserOutlookTaskFolderTask.md

 ### -DueDateTime
 dateTimeTimeZone
-To construct, please use Get-Help -Online and see NOTES section for DUEDATETIME properties and create a hash table.
+To construct, see NOTES section for DUEDATETIME properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDateTimeZone